giaphiep/coding-standard/php-style-guide.md

 </pre>

-&#8627; Incorrect because the function names are not start with a capital letter and MUST be camelcase.
+&#8627; Incorrect because the function names are not start with a lower letter and MUST be camelcase.

 <pre lang=php>
 &lt;?php